Academic Institutions around the World, connected to research on South Asia

 Overseas Development Institute, London.
 Britain's leading independent think-tank on international development and humanitarian issues.

-Society for South Asian Studies (SAS), founded and grant-aided by the British Academy, London
+British Association for South Asian Studies (BASAS), founded and grant-aided by the British Academy, London

 India Media Centre, School of Media, Arts and Design (MAD), University of Westminster, London